Looking to import a car from Japan to Canada?

 Make payment – Secure payment through JUMVEA Safe Trade (JUST) protection

-We arrange shipping and customs clearance – From Yokohama to Vancouver, Halifax, or Montreal
+We arrange shipping and customs clearance – From Yokohama to Vancouver, Halifax, or Montreal.
+We ensure the fastest possible turnaround on shipments and careful handling to ensure our customers receive vehicles without issues (very

 Frequently Asked Questions